sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/checks.md

 To configure subscriptions for a check, use the `subscriptions` attribute to specify an array of one or more subscription names.
 Sensu schedules checks once per interval for each agent with a matching subscription.
-For example, if we have three agents configured with the `system` subscription, a check configured with the `system` subscription results in three monitoring events per interval: one check execution per agent per interval.
+For example, if we have three agents configured with the `system` subscription, a check configured with the `system` subscription results in three observability events per interval: one check execution per agent per interval.
 For Sensu to execute a check, the check definition must include a subscription that matches the subscription of at least one Sensu agent.

 #### Round robin checks